SooryaGeorge7/Paint-In-Cafe/README.md

 * The background video did not want to center itself as the screensizes increased or decreased- this was fixed by adding a outer div to video and setting the position of div to relative while you position the video itself to absolute.
 Set the object-fit of video to cover.
 Set the bottom attribute of video to be 0.
 * The images in gallery did not have the correct aspect ratio while doing lighthouse testing- I solved this by adding the css attribute object-fit with value of cover to every image in the gallery.
 * The form submit button was allowing pop up message to occur without validating inputs given by user. - Changed the method attribute of form to "GET"and action to "thankyou.html" and removed onclick javascript function from input element.
+* It was brought to my attention that background videos do not work on ios devices because autoplay is not supported by IOS devices, so i tried to find answers online and found a solution in stack overflow [Stack Overflow solutions](https://stackoverflow.com/questions/59325257/html5-video-background-not-playing-safari-on-iphone).I added playsinline attribute to my video elements and they seemed to help IOS devices to play the background video.I unfortunately do not have an ios device, my friend reassured me that the video worked on her phone after my changes.
 ---

 ## Credits